 - If you are currently enrolled in PACE, you can stay in PACE or leave PACE to enroll in MI Health Link.
 However, if you later decide you want to return to PACE, you can re-enroll if you continue to meet the PACE enrollment requirements.
 The PACE organization must also have openings for enrollment.

 What will happen to my Habilitation Supports Waiver, behavioral health, or personal care/Home Help services if I enroll in MI Health Link?

 Habilitation Supports Waiver

-Enrolling in MI Health Link will not impact your enrollment in the Habilitation Supports waiver program.
-You will continue to receive your waiver services as you do now without any changes.
-If you receive Personal Care services through the home help program, the MI Health Link health plan will provide your personal care services along with any medical and pharmacy services you need.
+Enrolling in MI Health Link will not impact your enrollment in the Habilitation Supports Waiver program.
+You will continue to receive your Habilitation Supports Waiver services as you do now without any changes.

 Enrolling in MI Health link will not affect your Medicaid behavioral health services you receive through the Pre-paid Inpatient Health Plan (PIHP).

 If you receive Personal Care Services through the Home Help program, the MI Health Link health plan will be responsible for continuing to provide your Personal Care Services along with any medical and pharmacy services you need.
 This means you will no longer receive these services through Home Help.
 You can continue with your current caregiver.
 Ask your caregiver to contact your MI Health Link health plan to enroll as a provider.
 The health plan will pay your caregiver for personal care services.
 If you live in a specialized residential setting, the MI Health Link health plan and the PIHP/CMH must work together to ensure that personal care services continue as they are currently being provided.
 For more information, please review our Home Help Provider Frequently Asked Questions (FAQ) document here: MI_Health_Link_Home_Help_Provider_Questions-FINAL.pdf (michigan.gov).